Path length: 1.06 miles

 Width: 1408 yards

-26 tornadoes occurred on March 7, 2009.
+26 tornadoes occurred on March 8, 2009.
 The strongest was given a rating of EF3.
 It was a quick-hitting tornado in Lawrence County, IN.
 It moved to the east-northeast for just over a mile.
 There is a discrepancy in the width.
 The SPC has a width of 1408 yards.
 The Storm Data Narrative lists this as well in the stat area of the summary.
-In the body of the summary though, the NWS says the max width was 1/8 of a mile which is 220 yards.
+In the midst of the summary, though, the NWS says the maximum width was 1/8 of a mile (220 yards.)

-The tornado destroyed the above ground portions of two homes.
+The tornado destroyed the above-ground portions of two homes.
 There was major damage to a trailer home.
 Two other homes had lesser damage.
-It picked a full size school bus up, turned it around and onto its side, and moved it uphill onto the foundation of what had been an occupied home.
-There was 1 injury and no fatalities.
+It picked a full-size school bus up, turned it around and onto its side, and moved it uphill onto the foundation of what had been an occupied home.
+One injury occurred and no fatalities.

 Image via the March 2009 Storm Data Publication

 We gathered information for this event from the SPC & NCDC Databases and the March 2009 Storm Data Publication and found the following differences: